 Within this century, climate is expected to change so dramatically that future conditions will be unfamiliar to those previously experienced by generations past.
 In order to deal with these changes and the inhospitable environments that may result, we will need to learn from each other in new ways and at accelerated speeds.
 This includes learning how to adapt and live with extremes, but also learning to embrace new, climatically appropriate foods.
-The Center for Climate-Adapted Heritage Cuisine combines the sciences and the arts to consider how cultural heritage can adapt to climate change through food and cuisine.
+Climate-Adapted Heritage Cuisine combines the sciences and the arts to consider how cultural heritage can adapt to climate change through food and cuisine.

 Adaptation of culinary heritage will be especially important for two related and yet distinct reasons.
 First, social cohesion has been sustained by foods and tradition throughout history, and will be influenced by changes in which of those foods are available in the future.
 Second, shared meals can connect diverse communities and disparate peoples brought together by climate migration, representing an opportunity for new encounters that can help people to contend with the hardships of resituating their traditions.
 Ultimately everyone will experience climate migration in one way or another, some as climate refugees seeking a new home, others by staying in place as familiar animals and plants are lost.

 We use climate analog mapping to envision the future climate of a particular geographic location, and the magnitude of expected climate change impact on sense of place from the perspective of food and associated cultural traditions.
 This powerful statistical tool quantifies the similarity of a location’s climate relative to the climate of another place and/or time.
 By forecasting future climates in terms of geographically-based climate analogs, we can search for substitute ingredients that will be locally sustainable in the future, and learn how to use them in ways that retain heritage flavors.
 Even if these ingredients are not used, the diversification of options and degrees of freedom in the kitchen will increase resilience.